Joshua Baez: Professional career

 Baez was selected by the St. Louis Cardinals in the second round with the 54th overall selection of the 2021 Major League Baseball draft.
 He signed with the Cardinals for $2.25 million.
 He made his professional debut in early August with the Rookie-level Florida Complex League Cardinals.
 Over 76 at-bats, Baez hit .158 with two home runs, eight RBIs, three doubles, 28 strikeouts, and 14 walks.

 Baez began the 2022 season in extended spring training.
 In mid-May, he was assigned to the Palm Beach Cardinals of the Class A Florida State League.
 After one game, he was placed on the injured list with a left wrist sprain.
-He rehabbed with in the Florida Complex League and then returned to play in mid-August.
+He rehabbed with in the Florida Complex League and then returned to play with Palm Beach in mid-August.
 Over 32 games between the two teams, he batted .267 with four home runs, 21 RBIs, and ten stolen bases.
+Baez returned to Palm Beach for the 2023 season.
+Over 91 games, he hit .218 with seven home runs, 36 RBIs, and thirty stolen bases.
+In 2024, Baez played with Peoria and the Palm Beach Cardinals, batting .245 with 11 home runs and 41 RBIs over 86 games.
+He spent time on the development list during the season.
+Baez opened the 2025 season with Peoria and was promoted to the Springfield Cardinals in late May.
+Over 117 games between the two teams, he hit .287 with 20 home runs, 79 RBIs, and 54 stolen bases.